Articles & Podcasts by Pritchett

-The Sea Inside – Rendered quadriplegic by a diving accident, the main character launches a 28- year-campaign for euthanasia and his right to die with dignity.
+The Sea Inside – Rendered quadriplegic by a diving accident, the main character launches a 28- year-campaign for euthanasia and his right to die.

 Defending your Life – After those serious flicks, we thought it might be time for a laugh.
 This movie takes place at a weigh-station of sorts, a stopover for the recently deceased.

 And here are some of our favorite songs that bring comfort